TophatSynth/medic_backup/Case Studies/Case Study Muneeb Khan Notes.md

 ## Case Study Analysis

 You and Jelena are first year Medical Students working as Care Assistants in a Care Home over the Spring Vacation.
 Muneeb Khan is a 75-year-old resident at the Care Home.
 You are in the television room with Jelena getting residents settled after tea, when you hear a shout:
 - Care home: may not have doctors/that much medically trained staff
-	- Residential vs nursing
+	- Residential vs nursing care homes
 		- Residential do have BLS training, but are not registered nurses
 		- Nursing has some registered nurses who can perform more invasive procedures.
 - 1st year medical students